Mount Ruapehu: 1995–1996 eruptions

 The first significant eruption took place at 8:05 a.m. on 18 September 1995, raining tephra onto the summit region and sending lahars down the mountain.
 On 23 September, an even larger eruption blasted rocks up to 1.5 km from the crater, sent lahars down three valleys, and generated an eruption column 12 km high.
 Phreatomagmatic eruptions occurred through the rest of the month and throughout October, with some eruptions continuing for hours at a time.
 Ash fell up to 250 km downwind.
 Explosive eruptions on 11 October emptied Crater Lake of water.

 Following this, activity died off until 15 June 1996 when renewed seismic activity was recorded.
 This was followed by eruptions on 17 and 18 June which once again emptied the partially refilled Crater Lake of water.
 Strombolian eruptions occurred on 27 June and throughout July and August, producing eruption columns more than 10 km high and shooting rocks 1.4 km from the crater.

-These eruptions produced more than 7 million tonnes of ash, which contaminated water supplies, destroyed crops, and lead to the deaths of livestock.
+These eruptions produced more than 7 million tonnes of ash, which contaminated water supplies, destroyed crops, and led to the deaths of livestock.
 Ash in the Tongariro River also damaged the intake turbines at the Rangipo power station, and ash clouds caused airport closures as far away as Auckland and Wellington.
 The eruptions also caused closures to the three ski fields on the mountain, costing the region an estimated $100 million in lost revenue.
+During the 1995–1996 summer period between the eruptions, Ruapehu Alpine Lifts ran its chairlifts up the mountain and organised guided tours to within 500 metres of the crater.
+Hundreds of tourists visited, even though the volcano was still emitting steam and toxic sulphur gas and the Department of Conservation was warning that further eruptions were possible.

+Both the 1995 and 1996 eruptions were filmed and streamed to the internet via a custom-built 'volcano-cam', possibly the first such camera in the world.
+The website hosting the feed during the 1996 eruption received up to 4000 hits an hour.